cortado-tool/cortado-core/README.md

 **Cortado-core is a Python library that implements various algorithms and methods for interactive/incremental process discovery.**
 Cortado-core is part of the software tool Cortado.
-Please refer to the [website of Cortado](https://cortado.fit.fraunhofer.de) that contains a list of publications on algorithms implemented in cortado-core.

 ## Setup
 * Install Python 3.10.x (https://www.python.org/downloads/).
 Make sure to install a 64-BIT version.